Equine-Led Self Development Workshop/ May 11th

 Dr. Nicole Aukerman has been an avid equestrian for over two decades.
 Early on in her career she worked as a trail guide where she repeatedly saw the therapeutic benefits being with horses had on people.
 She noticed their confidence and sense of self would blossom during the three-hour trail guides she led them on.
 She adopted her own horse in her early 2000’s and experienced first-hand the dual healing and transformative relationship that could develop between human and equines.
 This inspired her to go back to school for psychology to try and understand what was causing these shifts towards greater well-being that she had both witnessed and experienced.
 She received her MA in Clinical psychology and completed her formal internship of her doctorate program from Antioch University in Santa Barbara in 2022.
 Nicole also holds a certificate in eco psychology and is passionate about eco therapy ie, utilizing nature and animals to facilitate healing and awaken our authentic selves.

-Any time you come to the ranch, you can expcet a safe and friendly environment, where nature is abundant and the horses are happy and well-mainteined.
-We ultilize meditation, breathwork, sound bathing, and a variety of other mindfulness techniques to support the work we engage in with the horses.
+Any time you come to the ranch, you can expect a safe and friendly environment, where nature is abundant and the horses are happy and well-maintained.
+We utilize meditation, breath-work and a variety of other mindfulness techniques to support the ground-work we engage in with the horses.
+Please note, equine therapy sessions do not include riding.
 All our wellness offerings are created by equine therapist and certified psychologist Dr. Nicole Aukerman.

 No problem at all.
 If you feel it is more suitable for you please feel free to call or email us to discuss your options.